-The countdown is over, orders have been placed, and now our team is working to pack and ship your orders as quickly as possible because we can’t wait to see what you do with the new stamps, Die-namics, and inks.
-We don’t want to leave you hanging in the meantime though, so how about our talented team shares another dose of December, 2014 inspiration?
+The countdown is over, orders have been placed, and now our team is working to pack and ship your orders as quickly as possible because we can’t wait to see what you do with the new stamps, Die-namics, stencils, card stock, and inks.
+We don’t want to leave you hanging in the meantime though, so how about our talented team shares some more sweet treats from our February, 2015 release?
 Day one of our Release Rewind begins now.

 Join us in welcoming Mary Dawn Quirindongo to the blog!
 She’s got style and an amazing sense of design so make sure to keep reading to see what she’s created for us today!